gosang/interviews/README.md

 #### Mergesort

-- Mergesort is also a divide and conquer algorithm.
-It continuously divides an array into two halves, recurses on both the left subarray and right subarray and then merges the two sorted halves.
+Mergesort is is a divide-and-conquer algorithm that recursively splits an array into two halves, sorts each half, and then merges the two sorted halves to produce the final sorted array.
+It is particularly efficient for large datasets and guarantees stable sorting.

-- Stable: Yes
+- Stable: Yes (Equal elements retain their relative order).
+- In-place: No (Additional memory is required for merging, making it less space-efficient than Quicksort).
 - Time Complexity:
-  - Best Case: O(nlog(n))
-  - Worst Case: O(nlog(n))
-  - Average Case: O(nlog(n))
+  - **Best Case: O(nlog(n))**: Even in the best case, the array is divided and merged recursively, maintaining logarithmic depth with linear merging.
+  - **Worst Case: O(nlog(n))**: Mergesort performs the same operations regardless of the input order, making it consistent in time complexity.
+  - **Average Case: O(nlog(n))**: Mergesort performs the same operations regardless of the input order, making it consistent in time complexity.
+- Space Complexity:
+  - **O(n)**: Mergesort requires additional memory for temporary arrays during the merging step, making its space usage proportional to the input size.

 #### Bucket Sort